 If you don't have the time or inclination to make your own cleaning products, safer cleaners are commercially available.
 To help determine which ones are best for your health and the environment, see:

-- EPA's Design for the Environment (DfE) web site, which lists the products recognized under the DfE Safer Product Labeling Program.
+- EPA's Design for the Environment (DfE), which lists the products recognized under the DfE Safer Product Labeling Program.

-- Green Seal's Household Cleaners web page, which includes the products that they have certified as meeting "rigorous, science-based environmental leadership standards."
+- Green Seal's Household Cleaners includes the products that they have certified as meeting "rigorous, science-based environmental leadership standards."

 Coast-Friendly Boat Cleaning